 1. Origin and history

 The pumpkin is a plant of the genus Cucurbita.
-It is actually a variety of winter squash.
+It is a variety of winter squash.
 This plant is originally from the southern United States and northern Mexico.

 It has been cultivated and consumed for about 5000 years in those areas.

-Moreover, the Native Americans also created mats from pumpkin strips.
+Moreover, Native Americans also created mats from pumpkin strips.
 They flattened the strips and dried them before making them into mats.